LSSTDESC/CCL/CONTRIBUTE.md

  7. After making changes to any of these files, developers should run:
       $> autoreconf -i
     and commit any modified files (some files will be automatically modified by this command).
  8. Any updates to CCL should be documented in the CCL note that you can find in the directory doc/0000-ccl_note.
-    You will need to edit main.tex, compile with
-      $> make

-    and commit your changes, including the updated pdf.
+    You will need to edit main.tex, compile with: $> make and commit your changes, including the updated pdf.

 More autotools fun: